mavryk-network/mavryk-taquito/docs/multisig_doc.md

 However, you may want to build a dapp that interacts with the contract, and writing the JavaScript to do so turns out to be tricky.

-After understanding the structure of the contract, you will be able to use Taquito to write code that will send a `transfer` transaction and a `change_keys` transaction to your originated multisig contract.
+After understanding the structure of the contract, you will be able to use Webmavryk to write code that will send a `transfer` transaction and a `change_keys` transaction to your originated multisig contract.

 ## What is the multisig contract?
 A multisig contract is a smart contract that allows a group of users to agree and control different actions executed through the contract.